bill.clarke

 PCMCH Webinars: Paediatric Diabetes and Paediatric Obesity Management

-These webinars are geared towards members of the PCMCH Paediatric Diabetes Network (PDN) and the Ontario Paediatric Bariatric Network (OPBN), primary care providers, paediatric endocrinology care providers, clinical educators, paediatric diabetes providers, nurse practitioners, psychologists, dietitians, social workers, exercise therapists and others interested in learning more about current practices and novel approaches in the care
+These webinars are intended for members of the PCMCH Paediatric Diabetes Network (PDN) and the Ontario Paediatric Bariatric Network (OPBN), healthcare providers and educators, and others interested in learning more about current practices and novel approaches in the care of children and youth living with diabetes and obesity management.
+Watch past webinar presentations below.
+In

 PCMCH Webinars: Paediatric Diabetes and Paediatric Obesity Management Read More »